Ivan Jankovic, PhD

 - Assistant Professor of Economics

 - Fellow in Catholic Studies

 I am a Serbian-born economist and political philosopher.
 I study price theory, industrial organization, history of economic thought, and political theory.
 In love with America and the American political tradition, I am fascinated with the deep connection between individual liberty and order.
-My main interest is in how spontaneous bottom-up processes create social harmony, while the top-down impositions yield chaos and disorder.
-I am a bicyclist, a dissent amateur chess player, and a somewhat obscure poet writing in Serbo-Croatian (some minor awards).
+My main interest is in how spontaneous bottom-up processes create social harmony while the top-down impositions yield chaos and disorder.
+I am a bicyclist, a decent amateur chess player, and a somewhat obscure poet writing in Serbo-Croatian (some minor awards).

 Why I’m At Mary

 Mary is a place of true Benedictine hospitality, and a place where I found my intellectual home.
 It's not just that I am free to pursue any intellectual interests and directions I wish, but also whatever talents and abilities I've got are synergized and amplified my multiple colleagues with whom I collaborate and from whom I profit tremendously.

 Economic Theory, Austrian School, Public Choice, Liberalism, American Founding, Political Religions.